lopamudrasatpathy/trapedge001/README.md

-This is a README for trapegde project.
+This is a README for trapedge project.
+This is a springboot application.